 You've been vaccinated!
 YAY!
 Now, what do you do with your vaccine card?
 How can you keep your vaccine card safe and what should you do if you lose it?
 Take a peek at these suggestions:

 1) To Laminate or Not to Laminate:

 Some businesses are offering free lamination for COVID vaccine cards.
-This is a nice gesture, however some caution against laminating your card for the following reasons: 1) the card could be damaged in the lamination process and 2) additional booster doses may need to be added to the card at a later date.
+This is a nice gesture, however some caution against laminating your card for the following reasons: 1) the card could be damaged in the lamination process and 2) as booster doses are needed the card will need to be updated and this will be difficult if it's laminated.

 Not all feel that lamination is bad, though.
-Some argue that it WILL keep your card safe and that laminating shouldn't be much of a problem because if a booster dose is needed you might simply be given a separate card for this booster dose anyway.
+Some argue that it WILL keep your card safe and that laminating shouldn't be much of a problem because with additional booster doses you could simply be given a separate card anyway.

 2) Take a Photo

 Taking a photo of your card is an excellent way to make sure you always have a copy of it.
 You can also scan a copy of the card as well.
 Store the photo or image on your phone or desktop computer.
 You can also print out a copy of the card and keep the photocopy in your wallet or purse.
 These methods allow you to keep your original card at home so it stays in a safe place.

 Many companies are now selling COVID Vaccine card protectors.
 You can purchase these or simply use a plastic card or paper holder that you have around the house.
 This could help protect your vaccine card as well.

 Keep your vaccine card where you keep other valuable items.
 Store with your passports or other ID cards, a safe, or any other location in your home that you feel is safe.
 Remember, it's probably best to keep the original card safe at home and keep a copy in your wallet/purse (see #2).